 Khuri is about 50 km. from Jaisalmer and to reach it one has to take a double lane road winding through the Desert National Park of Jaisalmer district.
 It takes about 3 hours on a bicycle, however, one must carry enough water and spare puncture/repair kits with them because the road winds through some very desolate patches.
-This was one of my most enjoyable rides and I had booked 2 days i.e. 23 and 24 Jan, in a tent resort at Khuri.
+This was one of my most enjoyable rides and I had already booked 2 days i.e. 23 and 24 Jan, in a tent resort at Khuri, the booking was online.
 Am going to split it up into two blogs just for old times sake.

 There are two options to visit sand dunes from Jaisalmer, Sams or Khuri.
 Sams is considered to be overflowing with tourists and is totally commercialized.
 Khuri on the other hand gets fewer visitors and one can find peace and tranquility here.
 The reason for this is that the Khuri road is double lane while Sams has a four lane road.

 I started off late, around 9 am from Jaisalmer and was at Khuri by 1 pm. afternoon.
 The ride is truly scenic and enjoyable except for some tourist traffic which follows no road riding rules, as usual.
 Tourist vehicles overtaking each other at high speeds on the slim double lane road means that cyclists like myself have to get off the track to save our skins.
 The other issue is broken beer bottles that one can see right from where the road branches off at Jaisalmer, up to Khuri.
 Some of the broken shards of glass lie on the road and are big enough to rip a tire.
 You can’t lose your way to Khuri, just follow the beer bottles lying on the roadside.